top of page

 The Incredible Hulk Pilot

-A mature psychological drama, pushing the genre beyond the campy shows of the past.
-Taps into the phenomenon of mother's finding the strength to lift a car off a child, grounding the science.
-Powerful performances with a tragic theme.
+A mature psychological drama that helped push the genre beyond the campy adaptations of the past.
+Tapping into the phenomenon of mother's finding the strength to lift a car off a child brilliantly grounds it in science.
+Powerful performances with a tragic score.

 Premiere: Nov 4, 1977